 A hardness enters her eyes, “I can’t stand speaking to people through a box.”
 I decide not to push the matter and open the door.
 We climb up the stairs silently, side by side.
 We stop on the second floor, her apartment door only a few steps away.
 She’s about to say something but I interject before the first sound is made.
 “I guess I’ll see you around.
 Have a good night!”

 She doesn’t respond right away, apparently wondering whether to continue with this tract or return to hers.
-I suddenly wish I hadn’t blocked her, the familiar guilt of a missed opportunity courses through me and I gladly give her my parting words and turn away before she even has her hand on the doorknob.
+I suddenly wish I hadn’t blocked her, the familiar guilt of a missed opportunity courses through me and I turn away before she even has her hand on the doorknob.

 Once upstairs I turn on the music to drown out any sounds from below.
 I grab the pipe and hotbox my bathroom.
 Thirty minutes later I’ve forgotten her as I guide my avatar through wartorn battlefields that mercifully require every fiber of my awareness to navigate.
 When it begins to wear off, I keep smoking until I pass out.